mx-xn/ConstructAlphabet/README.md

 **Note: all characters *c* are pointed by a smaller character *k*, and we keep record of the number of such *k*'s**

 The algorithm then start removing the character *c* with no smaller characters before it, and all the out going pointers *p* from *c*.
-After removing *c*, we find the newest character/s *c'*, and repeat this procedure of removing and finding new smallest.
+After removing *c*, we find the newest smallest character/s *c'*, and repeat this procedure of removing and finding new smallest.

 ## complexity analysis
 Denote *n* as the number of distinct characters, and *m* as the number of pointers in total from all characters *c* to characters greater than *c*
- - time: O(n + m), since we need to go over all characters and all pointers from each character.
+ - time: *O(n + m)*, since we need to go over all characters and all pointers from each character.
- - space: O(n + m), since we need to store all characters and all pointers
+ - space: *O(n + m)*, since we need to store all characters and all pointers